MushuLeDragon/twkloic/README.md

 Publish subfolder on GitHub Pages ([stackoverflow topic](https://stackoverflow.com/a/36782614/7998119 "stackoverflow topic")) :

-## Step 1
+- Step 1: Remove the folder directory from the project’s .gitignore file.

-Make sure git knows about your subtree (the subfolder with your site): `git add dist && git commit -m "Initial public subtree commit"`
+- Step 2: Make sure git knows about your subtree (the subfolder with your site) `git add . && git commit -m "Initial folder subtree commit"`.

-## Step 3

-Use subtree push to send it to the gh-pages branch on GitHub: `git subtree push --prefix dist origin gh-pages`
+- Step 3: Use subtree push to send it to the gh-pages branch on GitHub `git subtree push --prefix public origin gh-pages` (in this case, my folder is *public*).